The 5-Step Toolkit to Fix Bad Hands (Quick Answer)

 Why This Works: Negative prompts guide the AI away from the most common failure patterns it has learned from flawed training examples.

-For a deeper understanding of crafting effective prompts, including advanced negative prompting techniques, check out our comprehensive Guide to Writing Effective AI Art Prompts (50+ Examples).
+For a deeper understanding of crafting effective prompts, including mastering negative prompting techniques and the complete prompt engineering framework, our comprehensive guide covers everything from basic to advanced strategies.

 Technique 2: Prompt for “Hand-Positive” Poses